JustQui/Quimosing_J_HW1/README.md

-# Team Confused
+# Team Help Me

-All about how confused we are about this class.
+What in the world is this class